Get exclusive member benefits & effect social change. Join Today

 In the past, megaloblastic anemia was difficult to treat.
 Today, people with megaloblastic anemia due to either vitamin B-12 or folate deficiency can manage their symptoms and feel better with ongoing treatment and nutrient supplements.

 Vitamin B-12 deficiency can lead to other problems.
 These can include nerve damage, neurological problems, and digestive tract problems.
 These complications can be reversed if you get diagnosed and treated early.
+Genetic testing is available to determine if you have the MTHFR genetic mutation.
 People who have pernicious anemia also may be at higher risk for weakened bone strength and stomach cancer.
 For these reasons, it’s important to catch megaloblastic anemia early.
 Talk to your doctor if you see any signs of anemia so you and your doctor can come up with a treatment plan and help prevent any permanent damage.

 Written by: The Healthline Editorial Team